stevenc-stb/spdx-3-model/model/Licensing/Licensing.md

 `hasConcludedLicense`.

-If the `hasConcludedLicense` for a Software Artifact is not the same as its `hasDeclaredLicense`, a written explanation SHOULD be provided in the `hasConcludedLicense` relationship `comment` field.
+If the `hasConcludedLicense` for a Software Artifact is not the same as its `hasDeclaredLicense`, a written explanation should be provided in the `hasConcludedLicense` relationship `comment` field.

 A written explanation of a relationship to a `NoAssertionLicense` MAY be